bamadesigner/rock-the-slackbot/readme.txt

 == Changelog ==

+= 1.2.0 =
+* Added "When Slack Notifications Fail" setting so users can control whether or not emails are sent when Slack notifications fail.
+* Added 'rock_the_slackbot_error_email' filter which allows you to customize the error "didn't send to Slack" email.

 = 1.1.2 =
 * Added notifications for 'When a post is drafted', 'When a post is pending review', and 'When a post is scheduled'.
 * Added notifications for when a comment is added, approved, unapproved, marked as spam, and trashed.